Fri, 01 May 2009 14:27 UTC

 One witness reported seeing smoke around the fireball, but another saw no smoke.

-"Usually, a meteor fireball will break apart when it hits the ground," Wichman explained.
-"Nine out of 10 of them are not hot when they hit the ground."
+ground," Wichman explained.
+"Nine out of 10 of them are not hot when

 They are usually heavier than earth rock and are typically magnetic, due to a high iron content.